 - Design, write and debug programs that accomplish specific goals, including controlling or simulating physical systems.

 - Work with variables and various forms of input and output.

 - Recognise some common conductors and insulators, and associate metals with being good conductors.

-Running throughout Autumn 2018 and Spring Term 2019 excluding:
+Running throughout Spring and Summer Term 2019 excluding:

 - 8 – 15 March – activities celebrating British Science Week

 - 14 – 17 May – Early Years Week